board nominating and governance committee

 - The Committee shall adopt and maintain guidelines for the review, approval or ratification, and disclosure of "related person transactions" as defined by Securities and Exchange Commission rules.

-- The Committee shall assist the Board of Directors in fulfilling its oversight responsibility for the Corporation’s broad enterprise risk management program by periodically assessing and responding as appropriate to risks that may arise in connection with the Corporation’s governance structures and processes, including, among other things, assessing, annually, the Corporation’s governance structures and processes and receiving, periodically, reports from the Corporate Secretary and Chief Governance Officer and other persons concerning governance developments and trends.
+- The Committee shall assist the Board of Directors in fulfilling its oversight responsibility for the Corporation’s broad enterprise risk management program by: (a) periodically assessing and responding as appropriate to risks that may arise in connection with the Corporation’s governance structures and processes, (b) assessing, annually, the Corporation’s governance practices and processes, and (c) receiving, periodically, reports from the Corporate Secretary and Chief Governance Officer and other persons concerning governance developments and trends.

 - The Chairperson of the Committee shall receive interested-party communications directed to non-management Directors.